 Rodeo Drive in Beverly Hills.
 Fifth Avenue in New York.
 Michigan Avenue in Chicago.
-When you think of world-class shopping, these are the places that usually come to mind.
-The Vegas Strip?
-Maybe not five or ten years ago, but today…absolutely!
-What used to be little more than a 12-block smorgasbord of kitschy souvenirs and t-shirts is now arguably the greatest concentration of “to-die-for” shopping in the world.
+When you think of world-class shopping, these are the places that usually come to mind, but today, you can add The Vegas Strip.
+What used to be little more than a 12-block smorgasbord of kitschy souvenirs and t-shirts is now arguably the greatest concentration of high end luxury shopping in the world.

-We’ve been to them all, so here is a snapshot of where to go and what to look for in Retail Vegas:
+We’ve been to them all, so here is a snapshot of what to look for and where to shop in Retail Vegas:

 The Grand Canal Shoppes

 No contest here…the Grand Canal Shops inside the Venetian Resort Casino have captured the ambience and romance of this most famous spot for lovers.
 Go ahead…ride the gondolas, let them sing to you while you pass under arches and are photographed by dozens of fellow consumers.
 Grand Canal Shops Plan your visit here to include lunch or dinner at Postrio in St. Mark’s Square.
 Designed to resemble like an Italian piazza with three-story faux building fronts and a cloud-sprinkled ceiling, it is a great place for people-watching and a sumptuous meal.
 Operatic singers, human sculptures and other street performers keep it lively.
 The Grand Canal Shops are the only retail center in Vegas with a holiday festival.
 The celebration called Carnevale is billed as 11 days of food, fashion and festivities, and begins December 11th.
 Check out www.venetian.com/attractions/carnevale.cfm for details on Carnevale.
 For more information about the Grand Canal Shops in general, visit www.venetian.com/shoppe.
 Other Shopping Hot Spots